metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_fault_injection_v1alpha1_manifest.md

 Required:

-- `percentage` (String) Percentage of requests on which delay will be injected, has to be either int or decimal represented as string.
+- `percentage` (String) Percentage of requests on which delay will be injected, has to beeither int or decimal represented as string.
 - `value` (String) The duration during which the response will be delayed